vatplanner/dataformats-vatsim-public/README.md

 **This section is a copy of [DISCLAIMER.md](DISCLAIMER.md).**

+### Use of real-world aviation formats

+VATSIM uses some data in the same way as in real-world aviation, for example ICAO flight plan equipment codes (field 10a/10b and PBN remarks), so parsers and data representations for such formats have also been added to this library.
+Although such data is supported by this library such classes should not be blindly used for real-world aviation.
+Such "unsafe" classes generally hold an additional disclaimer on class JavaDoc but it could also be missing in some cases.
+Note that there generally is no warranty given for any code in this library but applying classes/data from a library of an unprofessional simulation environment for real-world aviation use in particular would be highly irresponsible to say the least.
+Also note that parser/data present in this library may have adjusted to the specific needs of VATSIM, so although they look compatible to real-world scenarios they result in invalid data when applied outside the context of VATSIM/flight simulation.
+You have been warned...

 ### Privacy filtering

 **Privacy filter is under construction and should not be attempted to be used yet.**